-The CCS applies to all stages of development and separate CEMPs have been prepared to address each component of Stage 1, and separate CEMPs will continue to be prepared for the construction of each building in Stages 2 to 8.
+For the construction phase of the project, the CCS applies to all stages of development and separate CEMPs have been prepared to address each component of Stage 1, and separate CEMPs will continue to be prepared for the construction of each building in Stages 2 to 8.
 All CEMPs reference this CCS and will be serviced by the same project website and phone number to provide a simplified and consistent communications process across the project.

 For the operation of these developments, an estate-wide OEMP has been prepared, as well as individual OEMPs for each building.
-All OEMPs reference the CCS and also include additional information within the OEMP to ensure Condition C19(e) of SSD 7348 is clearly addressed for operation.
+All OEMPs reference this CCS and also include additional information within the OEMP to ensure Condition C19(e) of SSD 7348 is clearly addressed for each tenancy's operation.